Rental Car Accident Attorney

 As you can see, there is a lot more to renting a car than meets the eye.
-That is why the team at Ehline Law writes these articles-- as a means to better inform the public and give people options when they truly need it.
+That is why the team at Ehline Law writes these articles-- as a means to better inform the public and give people options when they genuinely need it.

 How Do I Deal With A Rental Car Accident?

 Simplifying things from the beginning is the best approach.
-Assuming you are not terribly injured from another accident already, you likely need to be able to zip back and forth to work, the doctor, the pharmacy, and even drop the kids at school.
+Assuming you are not injured from another accident already, you likely need to be able to zip back and forth to work, the doctor, the pharmacy, and even drop the kids at school.
 As it is, it's no vacation dealing with all the paperwork and not knowing whether coverage exists in case of an accident.

 - What are a few smart things that you can do after a rental vehicle collision?

 Exchange required proof of ID and financial responsibility.
-Assure you build an appropriate case early by locking in witnesses, locations, and proof there was a crash at all.
+Assure you build an appropriate case early by locking in witnesses, locations, and evidence there was a crash at all.
 Hailing the city police or CHP to the accident scene can help you create a record and keep everyone safe as they ambulate on the road's shoulder.
-Snapping some photographs of the cars, road debris, skid marks, and people involved in the accident and injuries, will help a lot later on down the road.
+Snapping some photographs of the cars, road debris, skid marks, and people involved in the accident and injuries will help a lot later on down the road.

 Although it is hard to deal with insurers, cops, and rental car companies in the aftermath of a collision, a great lawyer near you at Ehline Law can handle it.
 Advocates like us can shield you from dealing with the other driver and parties and give you breathing room.

 Who Is At Fault And What Must Be Paid?